gdthemis/OS-2020/README.md

 # Operating Systems 2020

-## My solutions to Lab exercises of the course "Operating Systems"
+My solutions to Lab exercises of the course "Operating Systems".